Appearing for court by video

-The majority of hearings being held during this time of social distancing are occurring with the use of "simultaneous electronic transmission" (telephone and video.)
-Appearance information (including conference call numbers) can be found on the hearing notice.
+Many hearings being held with the use of "simultaneous electronic transmission" (video.)
+Appearance information can be found on the hearing notice.
+Here are Guidelines for Video Court Appearances in Clatsop County Circuit Court.

 Amended CJO 20-006 allows filers to submit trial exhibits that can be converted to a PDF through File & Serve, if the proceeding is to be conducted by remote means.